The 6 Support Systems Moms REALLY Need

 Why is it so hard?

 Breastfeeding.
 It seems like it should be the most natural and simple thing in the world.
-And yet, for most of the 66% of North Carolina moms who have stopped breastfeeding before the recommended 12 months, its been anything but simple or natural.
+And yet, its been anything but simple or natural.
+In North Carolina about 66% of moms have stopped breastfeeding before 12 months (the commonly recommended duration).
 Why is it that so many women start off wanting to breastfeed, but so few are able to realize their own personal hopes for breastfeeding their baby?
 The modern message we hear in playgroups, online chatter, and over coffee with our girlfriends is that our bodies (breasts) just don't work.
 We hear countless tales of not enough milk, pain, confusion, disappointment, and frustration.
 Rates of postpartum depression skyrocket when breastfeeding doesn't work out.
 But is the problem really a failure of our breasts to be able to carry out their most basic function, making milk?
 Or is it a cultural phenomenon that withholds real, true support from moms and instead passes on expectations and systemic "booby traps"?
 I would argue its the latter for most American women.
 Here are 6 support systems moms REALLY need for success:

 Be your own best advocate by arming yourself with accurate knowledge.
 Many moms are quick to sign up for a childbirth class, and yet skip the breastfeeding class despite the fact that labor usually lasts less than a day but breastfeeding lasts for (hopefully) months and has a very dramatic impact on mother and baby's lifelong well being.
 A thorough breastfeeding class should cover not only breastfeeding basics, but also help women understand how their breasts make milk so that they can be in control of their own milk supply.
 It needs to include info on the keys to success, pumping, how/when to give a bottle without causing confusion, common problems (and how to prevent them!), normal infant behaviors, and how to know when things are going well and when to get help.
 If your class is less than 2 hours, you can be sure there is a lot of information being left out.
+Check out our various infant feeding classes including the comprehensive Breastfeeding Essentials Class.
 Try reading or listening to Breastfeeding Made Simple during your pregnancy to sure up your breastfeeding knowledge and ward off all the myths and bad advice you are sure to hear.
-Keep the app Breastfeeding Solutions handy for looking up common questions or concerns.
-(Find out when Carolyn is teaching the next Breastfeeding Essentials Class.)

 This includes your midwife/OBGYN, hospital nurses, and pediatrician.
 Often moms are "booby trapped" in hospitals by inconsistent and bad advice, or formula and pacifiers are pushed on them when appropriate breastfeeding support would have made the difference.
-Some hospitals, designated "Baby-Friendly", have earned that credential by providing standardized breastfeeding education to the staff that come in contact with mothers and babies.
+Some hospitals, designated "Baby-Friendly" have earned that credential by providing standardized breastfeeding education to the staff that come in contact with mothers and babies.
 They've also put in place 10 hospital polices have been proven to increase mom's breastfeeding success.
 If possible, deliver in one of these hospitals.
 In contrast, its unfortunate that many pediatricians have only received an hour or two of breastfeeding education in medical school, so unless they have pursued continuing ed on the topic they may not be giving moms evidenced-based breastfeeding information.
 Studies have found that pediatricians (and presumably nurses) often let their personal experience influence the support they give moms - so a formula-feeding physician may not be offering moms unbiased facts on formula risks or the essential steps to breastfeeding success.
 If your pediatrician suggests formula when you are having difficulties instead of referring you to a lactation consultant to fix the breastfeeding problem, then find a new pediatrician who will support your goals and give evidence-based advice.
-Ask in a local breastfeeding group who the breastfeeding friendly pediatricians in your area are, and click here for questions you can ask when interviewing pediatricians.
+Ask in a local breastfeeding group who the breastfeeding friendly pediatricians in your area are or talk to your lactation consultant about it at your prenatal consult.

 Get a breastfeeding professional (lactation consultant) on your team who is going to be available to mentor and coach you along the way.
 To find one, google "lactation consultant near me" and compare reviews.
 Start by scheduling a prenatal consult to go over your medical history (in case something may cause breastfeeding challenges) and get your questions and concerns answered.
 In the hospital, insist that the staff lactation consultant spend as much time with you as necessary to help you get a comfortable latch and address your concerns.
 Too many hospitals have under-staffed lactation staff, resulting in rushed or nonexistent breastfeeding support.
 You may want to bring the phone number of a private lactation counselor who can "unofficially" come visit you in the hospital if you aren't getting adequate help.
 If possible, find a breastfeeding professional who offers breastfeeding well checks.
 Studies have found that when moms get regular breastfeeding support from a specialist (not because there is a problem, but with the goal of preventing problems and sharing breastfeeding information specific to baby's age), they are much more likely to breastfeed successfully.
 At the very least, find a consultant who extends a welcoming invitation for mothers to regularly schedule appointments beyond the newborn stage.
 Bonus points if affordable home visits are offered, so you can practice breastfeeding in your natural environment with the same chairs/pillows/bed you normally nurse on.